1Revenger1/Dell-M4700-MacOS-Resources/README.md

 | Trackpad  | Alphs Dual Point - V3 Rushmore  | |

 ## Graphics
-For whatever GPU is driving the main display, add the below to get a full range of backlight values.
+For whatever GPU is driving the internal display, add the below to get a full range of backlight values.
 ```dtd
 <key>applbkl</key>
 <data>AQAAAA==</data>